-You will receive a starterkit about a month prior to the Summer School.
+You will receive a starter kit about a month prior to the Summer School.
 It contains an assignment on business modelling methods and tools.
 The assignment will take you about eight hours to complete and it should be completed one week prior to the start of the Summer School.
-The starterkit contains online lessons in innovation and entrepreneurship.
-The starterkit is meant to level of knowledge of all participants.
-So when the Summer School starts, you can speed up starting from similar level as all other participants.
+The starter kit contains online lessons in innovation and entrepreneurship.
+The starter kit is meant to level of knowledge of all participants.
+So when the Summer School starts, you can speed up starting from a similar level as all other participants.

-In the two-week Summer School programmes, you will be introduced to the state-of-the-art technologies, you will meet other professionals and be amongst technology savvy master students.
+In the two-week Summer School programmes, you will be introduced to the state-of-the-art technologies, you will meet other professionals and be amongst technology-savvy master students.
 The programme consists of focused lectures and keynotes by academics and practitioners, project work, company visits, customer interviews, and social events.
 Some of the lectures are oriented to developing your soft skills as well.
 You will have pitching classes and experienced coaches help you to get out of your comfort zone.
 An important aspect of the summer school is the interaction with companies and entrepreneurs.
 You get insights into how the local industry is working on digital transformation or making the new business.
 Alongside the hard work, each summer school is hosting social activities to enable you to build a firm international network.

 Take the opportunity to stay competitive and grow your skills in this digital age